Sweeteners/Baking Ingredients

 Pantry

 Store in an airtight container in a cool, dry place away from moisture and pests.
-While safe indefinitely, quality is best within 2 years.
+Keep away from strong odors as sugar can absorb them.

 Refrigerator